Additional menu

 Fiduciary Duty Breakdown

-Per the U.S. Securities and Exchange Commission (SEC), fiduciary financial advisors must always offer guidance or recommendations without influence from outside sources and do so once they have a “reasonable” amount of knowledge about what a client wants.
+Per the U.S. Securities and Exchange Commission (SEC), fiduciary financial advisors must always offer guidance or recommendations without influence from outside sources and do so once they have a “reasonable” amount of knowledge about their client’s financial situation and goals.
 They must also keep fees as fair as possible and be sure to stay away from conflicts of interest.

 Advisors who follow a fiduciary standard are usually registered investment advisors (RIAs) or investment advisor representatives (IARs).
 Certified financial planners (CFPs) must also act as fiduciaries.
 Depending on what you read, you may see RIAs and IARs sometimes written with an “e,” like “adviser.”
 This is how it appears in legal documents or official government materials.